youknowriad/gcf/readme.txt

 Documentation can be found [here](https://youknowriad.github.io/gcf/).
 If you don't find the answers you're looking for, [submit an issue](https://github.com/youknowriad/gcf/issues).

 == Changelog ==

+= 1.5.3 =
+* Allow mixing a locked template with an unlocked HTML area
+* Fix adding the Free HTML Area field

 = 1.5.2 =
 * Update Gutenberg Deprecated APIs (2.9)